fillip1984/locutus/README.md

 ## Current state

 Other than UI imperfections (marked with TODO: tags), playback works and progress is being tracked and resumed on audiobook files.
-Audiobooks play in the background and also appear (can be controled) from lock screen, carplay, and applewatch.
+Audiobooks play in the background and also appear (can be controlled) from lock screen, carplay, and applewatch.

 ## TODO